Why internet safety matters

 - having trouble regulating online time, which can develop into problem internet use.

-Your child is probably an independent internet user now, but you can help her keep building the skills and knowledge she needs to identify and manage internet safety risks.
+Your child is probably an independent internet user now, but you can help your child keep building the skills and knowledge they need to identify and manage internet safety risks.

 Here are some basic things you can do to protect your child from internet safety risks: